MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

   Don't forget to tell the user that his username already exists.
 Because the page is never refreshed, you have to change the page's html using javascript.

+  Hint: it's easier to do this via a GET request than a POST request.

 * Also, you have to change common.php to prevent the server from redirecting your Ajax request to login.php.
 We'll leave the details up to you.